MicrosoftDocs/quantum-docs/articles/how-to-publish-qio-job-as-azurefunction.md

 1. Provide the following information:

     - **Subscription**: Choose the subscription to use.
 Use the subscription that contains your Azure Quantum workspace.
-    - **Resource Group**: Choose the one that also contains your Azure Quantum workspace.
+    - **Resource Group**: Choose the resource group that also contains your Azure Quantum workspace.
     - **Function App name**: Enter a globally unique name for the Function App.
 The name must be valid in a URL path.
 The name is validated to make sure that it's unique in Azure Functions.
     - **Publish**: Select `Code`.
     - **Runtime stack**: Select `Python`.